 - Arthritis of the jaw joint

 The type of treatment Dr. Fawcett recommends will depend on the nature of your TMJ disorder and the symptoms you are experiencing.
-In order to properly diagnose your condition, Dr. Fawcett will utilize 3D scans or digital x-rays of your jaw, and perform a thorough physical evaluation.
+In order to properly diagnose your condition, Dr. Fawcett will utilize 3D scans or digital X-rays of your jaw, and perform a thorough dental examination.
 Once he has gained a comprehensive understanding of the complications that are occurring, he may recommend anti-inflammatory and/or muscle relaxing medications, or customized oral devices designed to align the jaw and reduce nighttime grinding.
 If your TMJ disorder is determined to be severe, Dr. Fawcett may be able to suggest an experienced physician who can provide more advanced methods of treatment.